 The Kraumur Music Awards is an annual music prize awarded for the best albums released by Icelandic artists during the year.
-In 2020 the 13th Kraumur Music Awards were awarded in December.
-This time was a bit different due to the pandemic.
-Instead of the traditional ceremony, the awards were presented in a shop window on the main shopping street in Reykjavik, with all spectators standing outside.
-All details of the Awards can be found here.
+In 2021 the 14th Kraumur Music Awards were awarded in December.
+The award ceremony returned to its traditional form after a different ceremony last year due to the pandemic’s restrictions.
+Details on the Awards can be found here.

-The panel in 2020 was made up of the following persons; Árni Matthíasson (chairman), Arnar Eggert Thoroddsen, Helga Þórey Jónsdóttir, Lovísa Rut Kristjánsdóttir, María Lilja Þrastardóttir Kemp, Óli Dóri, Rósa Birgitta Ísfeld, Trausti Júlíusson, and Þorbjörg Roach Gunnarsdóttir.
+The panel in 2021 was made up of Árni Matthíasson (chairman), Arnar Eggert Thoroddsen, Helga Þórey Jónsdóttir, Lovísa Rut Kristjánsdóttir, María Lilja Þrastardóttir, Óli Dóri, Rósa Birgitta Ísfeld, Trausti Júlíusson and Þorbjörg Roach Gunnarsdóttir.

-For further information about Kraumur, and all the work that Kraumur Music Fund has supported, please visit the website.
+Please visit the website for further information on Kraumur and the work that Kraumur Music Fund has supported.

 1.2 Sierra Leone projects

 In 2021, Aurora continued its Sweet Salone project in cooperation with its well-rooted design team Hugdetta, and we also collaborated with Terrably Good in the USA.
 Collaboration with As We Grow was concluded in the year.